 Taylor (2021) confirms Eacott's analysis and adds,

-My experience is the cost and time for this certificate is not worth it, so the uptake by teachers is small - see Hacke (2010) in Teacher Training for the NBC experience.
+My experience is the cost and time for this certificate are not worth it, so the uptake by teachers is small - see Hacke (2010) in Teacher Training for the NBC experience.

 The 2022 NSW Parliamentary Inquiry also mentioned the problems with HALT,